NaziaSiddique/TheBigCartoonQuiz/README.md

 • My colleagues from work who became my user testers for this project and finding spelling errors and bugs.

-•	My mentor Brian Macharia helped and supported me by suggesting some ideas for the project
+•	My mentor Brian Macharia helped and supported me by suggesting some ideas for the project & for his ongoing help and feedback.
+He has provided me with lots of tips and resources to help improve my coding and testing.

 Disclaimer